giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 This organization will later be configured with information about the two IAM roles mentioned above.

+We created a terraform module to automate IAM role creation.
+You can check the code [here](https://github.com/giantswarm/giantswarm-aws-account-prerequisites).
+Otherwise you can still do it as it is explained in this guide.

 ## Increase service limits in AWS {#limits}

 A number of limits apply to an AWS account initially, which are described in the